elemprod/lptask/examples/STM32L0/power/README.md

 processor.
 Each of the progressively more sophisticated techniques offers additional power consumption improvements.

-The project has a single scheduler task which is configured to toggle an LED at 2 Hz.
-Although this simple project doesn't represent a typical real world application, it does serve to demonstrate the potential power savings the more complex sleep techniques offer.
+The project contains a single scheduler task which is configured to toggle an LED at 2 Hz.
+Although this simple project doesn't represent a typical real-world application, it does serve to demonstrate the potential power savings the more complex sleep techniques offer.

 ### Sleep Mode Selection